Ibaraichi Station: Station building and platforms

 Ibaraichi Station features one raised side platform, capable of handling one line.
 Due to previously handling large amounts of freight traffics, the train yard is very large.
 The station building is an unusual shape due to countless renovations and additions since being opened.
 It is an older-style wooden building with a tile roof.
-Ibaraichi Station is currently an unmanned station.
+Ibaraichi Station is currently an unstaffed station.